Calibration in Machine Learning Uncertainty Quantification: beyond consistency to target adaptivity: Validation methods

 All diagnostics based on $E$ and $u_{E}$ conclude therefore to a good calibration and an acceptable consistency.
-The main feature revealed by this reanalysis is the lack of adaptivity seen by the LZMS analysis for both molecular mass and fraction of heteroatoms.
-A major trend is a significant underestimation of the quality of predictions for the smaller molecules in the QM9 dataset (below 120 Da) and also for those with small fractions of heteroatoms (below 0.1). {}{ {} $\boldsymbol{\square}$}
+The main feature revealed by this analysis is the lack of adaptivity seen by the LZMS analysis for both molecular mass and fraction of heteroatoms.
+A major trend is a significant underestimation of the quality of predictions for the lighter molecules in the QM9 dataset (below 120 Da) and also for those with a small fraction of heteroatoms (below 0.1). {}{ $\boldsymbol{\square}$}